jerome-shiftleft/coalition-technologies/README.md

 ### Setup Database
 - Create a database.
 - Update `.env` file to match your database.
-- Run `php artisan migrate --seed` to generate dummy data for projects and tasks table.
+- Run `php artisan migrate --seed` to generate dummy data for the database.
-- Run `php artisan migrate:fresh --seed` if you want to regenerate new dummy data.
+- Run `php artisan migrate:fresh --seed` or or `source seed.sh` if you want to regenerate new dummy data.
+- The generated dummy data are random latin words.
+If you want english dummy data that makes sense, you can import database/dump/test.sql

 ## Compiling Assets (Laravel Mix)